tapanand/test/README.md

 ## Application

-The purpose of this exercise is to build an application based on the provided mockups and requirements below:
+The purpose of this exercise is to build an application based on the provided mockups and requirements below.
+You may choose to use Angular, Vue, React, Svelte or Stencil.
+Brownie points if you choose Svelte or Stencil. :)

+### Should I include tests?

+It's up to you depending on what you consider "done" and the amount of time you have at your disposal.

 ### Quiz App